Business process optimization is a real challenge for most organizations.

 What are the steps for implementing the optimization of business processes?

-Planning is key to getting the most out of your business process optimization efforts.
+Planning is key to getting the most out of your business process management efforts.

 Below is a brief, detailed guide to implementing a process optimization plan.